ttsim-dev/ttsim/docs/geps/gep-07.md

    policy_date
    xnp
    dnp
-   num_segments
    rounding
    warn_if
    fail_if
    ```

    Such objects are provided for all arguments to main that need a hierarchical
    structure.
-E. g. , the 'input-data' argument takes an instance of 'luput Data' like
+E.g. , the `input_data` argument takes an instance of `InputData` like in
-   in the above example.
-Again, one will be able to benefit from auto completion
+   the above example.
+Again, one will be able to benefit from autocompletion features
-   features from typing the first 'l' onwards.
+   from typing the first 'I' onwards.

 1. **Ecosystem**